Weekly Gem #37 Mr. Heywood answered, "I think not."

 Location: This 'hidden gem' is in Northfield, MN (see Clue Me! beta map ).
 About this time of year, on Sept.
 7, 1876, the James and Younger brothers and their gang rode into Northfield, MN, thinking they would make a 'withdrawal' from the First National Bank.
 With a decade of successful bank and train robberies behind them, they had a certain arrogance that was noted by townspeople who recognized by their manner that trouble was afoot.
 Northfield's population included many being civil war veterans, who weren't thinking about backing down, but rather putting a stop to this nonsense.

 The robbers' arrogance was undoubtedly diminished when the quiet and unassuming bank clerk, Joseph Heywood, refused to open the safe.
 Perhaps taking advantage of the consternation brought about by Heywood standing firm, another bank employee saw a chance to make a break for it.
 He escaped, being badly wounded in the process, but raised the alarm.
-Time to get the heck out of Dodge!
-The gang departed the bank with a bag of nickels, one of them killing Heywood on the way out.
+The gang realized it was time to get the heck out of Dodge!
+They departed the bank with a nothing but a bag of nickels, one of them killing Mr. Heywood on the way out.

 With a quiet smile, and in his own modest way, Mr. Heywood answered, "I think not."